A Guide for Advising Students Through the Study Abroad Process

-- Familiarize yourself with deadlines and upcoming events in OIS.
+- Familiarize yourself with deadlines and upcoming events in Office of Global Education.

 - Encourage students to attend the fall Study Abroad Fair to meet with representatives from specific programs and talk to students returning from abroad.

-- Once a student has a clear sense of where they want to study abroad, they should meet with OIS and you to discuss what courses they will take and how they will transfer back into Goucher.
+- Once a student has a clear sense of where they want to study abroad, they should meet with Office of Global Education and you to discuss what courses they will take and how they will transfer back into Goucher.